anadeem2/CoursePlanner/README.md

 More details can be found in the `Course Planner Version 4.pdf` which also contains the associated `UML Design` and `Database Design` diagrams.

-Instructions to run:
+**HOW TO:**

-Activate environment ./env/Scripts/activate (Optional - can also pip install requirements 1 by 1 or do pip install requirements.txt) python app.py (If creating application after deleting database, uncomment lines 580-583) Go to web browser and type http://127.0.0.1:5000/
+- Activate environment ./env/Scripts/activate (Optional - can also pip install requirements 1 by 1 or do pip install requirements.txt)
+- python app.py (If creating application after deleting database, uncomment lines 580-583)
+- Go to web browser and type http://127.0.0.1:5000/